 Any Internet search on clear coat restoration will deliver a mind-blowing amount of information.
-Chances are you don't have enough experience to even begin asking the right questions.
+The real problem is that you won't have enough experience to even begin asking the right questions.

 I used to call the Internet "Information Overload".
 Now I call it "Misinformation Overload".
-But the fact that you remain confused means there is still hope for you.
+But the fact that you still ask means there is hope.

 At the most basic level, clear coat is paint on your car that has no pigment/color to it.
 And the reason this is important is that clear coat restoration is essentially the same as car paint restoration.